openaire/guidelines-literature-repositories/docs/introduction.rst

 discoverability and utilizing value-added services provided by the OpenAIRE portal.

-The OpenAIRE Guidelines for Literature Repository Managers 4.0 are part of a set of OpenAIRE Guidelines that also includes the OpenAIRE Guidelines for Data Archive Managers  and the OpenAIRE CERIF-XML profile.
+The OpenAIRE Guidelines for Literature Repository Managers 4.0 are part of a set of OpenAIRE Guidelines that also include the OpenAIRE Guidelines for Data Archive Managers, the OpenAIRE Guidelines for CRIS managers, the OpenAIRE Guidelines for Software Repository Managers, and the Guidelines for Other Research Products Repository Managers.

 What's new
 ^^^^^^^^^^
-In comparison with previous versions of the Guidelines, this 4.0 version introduces the following major changes:
+In comparison with previous versions of the Guidelines, this version introduces the following major changes:

 * an application profile and schema based on Dublin Core and DataCite incl. a new OAI-metadataPrefix
 * support of identifier schemes for authors, organizations, funders, scholarly resources
 * introduction of COAR Controlled Vocabularies
-* compliance with the OpenAIRE Content Acquisition Policy, published on 05-Oct-2018, https://doi.org/10.5281/zenodo.1446407
+* compliance with the `OpenAIRE Content Acquisition Policy <https://doi.org/10.5281/zenodo.1446407>`_, published on 05-Oct-2018.

+How this document is structured
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Chapter two provides a brief overview of how to configure and use OAI-PMH for OpenAIRE metadata harvesting.
+Chapter three describes the application profile.
+It assignes properties from Dublin Core and DataCite metadata schemes to OpenAIRE fields.
+Each OpenAIRE field is described in detail by

+* the name of the field
+* how it is mapped to an element in such metadata schemes
+* the cardinality of the field
+* definition and usage instructions with regard to allowed values in properties, sub-properties and attributes
+* example(s)

+XML-Schema files for the application profile and sample XML files are part of these Guidelines but also available on GitHub, https://github.com/openaire/guidelines-literature-repositories/tree/master/schemas and https://github.com/openaire/guidelines-literature-repositories/tree/master/samples .

 Acknowledgements & Contributors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^